Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: PRELIMINARIES

-To get all binary vectors $\bz$ corresponding to a certain $w_L$, there is a simple approach.
-All coordinates $j$ in $\bz$, where $z_j=1$ for a certain $w_L$, can be obtained from {\em integer partitions} of $w_L$ with distinct parts and no parts being larger than the code length$n$.
-Let us define the integer partitions of $w_L$ mathematically as follows: \begin{definition} The integer partitions of $w_L$ are the elements of any subset $\cI\subset[1,w_L]$ such that
+To obtain all binary vectors $\bz$ corresponding to a certain $w_L$, there is a simple approach.
+All coordinates $j$ in $\bz$, where $z_j=1$ for a certain $w_L$, can be obtained from {\em integer partitions} of $w_L$ with distinct parts and no parts larger than the code length$n$.
+Let us define the integer partitions of $w_L$ mathematically as follows: \begin{definition} The integer partitions of $w_L$ form the set of subsets $\cI\subset[1,w_L]$ such that

 Then, the binary vector $\bz$ corresponding to any $\cI$ consists of the elements $z_j=1,j\in\cI$ and $z_j=0,j\not\in\cI$. \end{definition} In Definition \ref{def:int_part}, we abused the notion of integer partitions and considered a single part/partition as well to cover all the error patterns obtained from every $w_L$.
 Observe that for every $w_L$, there exists at least one $\cI$ with a single element $w_L$.
 For instance, for $w_L=1,2$, we have a single $\cI=\{w_L\}$.
 As $w_L$ gets larger, the number of subsets $\cI\subset[1,w_L]$ increases.